apnadkarni/blt/doc/picture.rst

     *Mask* is either the name of a *picture* image.

 *imageName* **and** *pictOrColor*
-  Performs a bitwise-and of each color component of *imageName* with the picture or color. *PictOrColor* is either the name of a *picture* image or a color specification.
+  Performs a bitwise-and on each color component of *imageName* with the picture or color. *PictOrColor* is either the name of a *picture* image or a color specification.
 The resulting image is saved in *imageName*.